MartynBonham-Yang/UdacityDeepLearningNanodegree_CollaborationCompetition/report.md

 ### Explanation of model architecture

 For this project, I used the same sort of neural network as was used for the previous project.
-That is, I used 3 fully-connected layers with ReLu activation and a single Batch Normalisation layer for both the `Actor()` and `Critic()` networks.
-I used an input dimension of 256; I had intended to change this if it ever became necessary but as my model reached a successful conclusion before I got to this point I did not modify these values.
-256 was chosen because it was the value I had intended to use last project (but in that project I reduced to 128).
-With the random seed value, I initially thought to use the date the same as I have done in previous work (that is, `seed = 20220808` or something like this) but I overlooked this and ran my code without modifying the value from 1.
-It did not have much effect on my model performance of course!
+That is, I used 3 fully-connected `Linear` layers with ReLu activation and a single Batch Normalisation layer for both the `Actor()` and `Critic()` networks.
+I used a value of 256 units for every Linear layer; I had intended to change this if it ever became necessary but as my model reached a successful conclusion before I got to this point I did not modify these values.

 The Actor and Critic learning rates remain the same as I used for my previous project, with values of $10e^-04$ and $10e^-03$ respectively.
 I did not need to modify these.
 As mentioned above I also did not modify the discount rate, instead choosing to keep the Udacity-recommended default value.